esthercrawford/EstherBot/README.md

 1. First, sign up for a free account at [smooch.io](https://app.smooch.io/signup)

-1. With a new Smooch app created, go to the settings tab and take note of your App Roken.
+1. With a new Smooch app created, go to the settings tab and take note of your App Token.
 Also, generate a new Secret Key, and take note of the key ID and secret.

     ![settings](/img/settings.png)